cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   (for more details, take a look at the [ABCI documentation](https://docs.tendermint.com/v0.34/spec/abci/abci.html)).
   In this specification we define the following methods that handle messages that are of particular interest to the CCV protocol:
   - `InitGenesis()` -- Called when the chain is first started, on receiving an `InitChain` message from the consensus engine.
+    This is also where the application can inform the underlying consensus engine of the initial validator set.
   - `EndBlock()` -- Contains logic that is automatically triggered at the end of each block.
-    This is also where the module can inform the underlying consensus engine of changes in the validator set.
+    This is also where the application can inform the underlying consensus engine of changes in the validator set.

 > TODO: `ExportGenesis()` and handling hard forks.